 “Sandy White is a quiet Scot and a sculptor by trade.
 His understanding of three-dimensional construction is evident in his game, Ant Attack.
 Unveiled at the Quicksilva press show, it raised admiring oohs and ahs from the gathering.
 According to the press release, Quicksilva was so impressed by the stunning quality of the graphics, that they flew Sandy down from Scotland and signed a contract within 24 hours.
 A patent has been applied for to protect his 3D soft solid routines.

 Quite simply, Ant Attack contains the most breathtaking 3D graphics yet seen on the Spectrum; as one of our reviewers pointed out, very similar to Zaxxon graphics, and quite as good as you can see in an arcade.”

 C&VG were not quite as enamoured, yet still gushed with praise in December 1983, concluding with a 75% reckoning.

 “The ants are horrifyingly life-like as are the movements of your hero.
 The keyboard controls on the Spectrum are very well placed to enable the easy movement of your hero.
 Ant Attack is written in machine code and features hi-res graphics which are among the best I’ve seen on the Spectrum, with hidden line removal.”

 Undeterred by the 14 separate action buttons required to control your anonymous boy or girl I’d expect C&VG to have rated the game more highly.
 Then again, logic and game review scores weren’t always the best of pals.

-Regardless, the cumbersome control system doesserve to accentuate the challenge, boosting the game’s longevity prospects.
-Perhaps the most apt demonstration of this is the existence of several remakes, one a first person perspective, complete overhaul.
+Regardless, the cumbersome control system does serve to accentuate the challenge, boosting the game’s longevity prospects.
+Perhaps the aptest demonstration of this is the existence of several remakes, one a first-person perspective, complete overhaul.